Equity, Diversity and Inclusion

 Land acknowledgement

-Silva21 acknowledges the ongoing research conducted on the traditional, ancestral, and unceded territories of Indigenous communities that has been their home for countless generations.
-We acknowledge the diverse Indigenous cultures, languages and histories that have shaped and continue to enrich these lands.
-We pay respects to the Elders, both past and present, and extend our gratitude to the Indigenous communities who have stewarded the forests and lands upon which we live, work and play.
+As a Canada-wide research group who’s ongoing work is conducted on traditional, ancestral and unceded territories of multiple Indigenous communities, we acknowledge the diverse Indigenous cultures, languages and histories that have shaped - and continue to enrich - these lands.
+We pay respects to both past and present Elders and extend our gratitude to the Indigenous communities who have stewarded the forests and lands upon which we live, work and play.

-We acknowledge that the effects of colonization, past and ongoing, have had profound impacts on Indigenous peoples and their relationship with the land.
-We are committed to learning from - and working in partnership with - First Nations communities to promote the principles of reconciliation, respect, and collaboration in the field of forestry.
+We acknowledge that the past and ongoing effects of colonization have had profound impacts on Indigenous peoples and their relationship with the land.
+We recognize the importance of decolonizing our mindsets and practices and are committed to learning from, and working in partnership with, Indigenous communities to promote the principles of reconciliation, respect, and collaboration in the field of forestry.

 Land acknowledgement by university